-- (1) The tax applies to the value in money of the consideration of any kind required to be paid to the lessor under the terms of the lease, except as provided in §E(2) of this regulation.
-Included in the taxable price are charges for required maintenance or required insurance agreements, reimbursement for registration fees, taxes, and other expenses of the owner, passed on to the lessee, and all charges for an operator of leased equipment including waiting time, overtime, guaranteed time, travel time, and holiday pay. - (2) The following charges, if separately stated and identified, are not a part of the taxable price: - (a) Installation charges; - (b) Charges for professional services, unless the services are taxable services; - (c) Late payment charges, but not any charges included in a timely payment even though computed in a manner similar to the computation of interest or finance charges; - (d) Delivery charges, including charges for an operator to get the item to the lessee at the beginning of the lease and to return the item to the owner at the expiration of the lease; - (e) Charges for an amount directly attributable to any personal property tax on the leased property if the lease is noncancellable except for cause and is for a period exceeding 1 year. - G. [A] Except as provided in Regulation .49 of this chapter, a person who buys tangible personal property, [or] digital products, or taxable services for the dual purpose of leasing it to others and also for personal use, or who buys tangible personal property or a digital product with the sole intention of leasing it but in fact also employs the property or digital product for personal purposes, shall pay the tax on the purchase price and shall also collect the tax on all leases.
+- (1) The tax applies to the value in money of the consideration of any kind required to be paid to the lessor under the terms of the lease, except as provided in [E(2)] of this regulation.
+Included in the taxable price are charges for required maintenance or required insurance agreements, reimbursement for registration fees, taxes, and other expenses of the owner, passed on to the lessee, and all charges for an operator of leased equipment including waiting time, overtime, guaranteed time, travel time, and holiday pay. - (2) The following charges, if separately stated and identified, are not a part of the taxable price: - (a) Installation charges; - (b) Charges for professional services, unless the services are taxable services; - (c)-(e) (text unchanged) - [G. A]I. Except as provided in Regulation .49 of this chapter, a person who buys tangible personal property[or], a digital code, a digital [products]product, or a taxable service for the dual purpose of leasing it to others and also for personal use, or who buys tangible personal property[or], a digital code, a digital product, or a taxable service with the sole intention of leasing it but in fact also employs the property or digital product for personal purposes, shall pay the tax on the purchase price and shall also collect the tax on all leases.
 The fact that the buyer may simultaneously or subsequently offer this property or digital product for outright sale does not create an exemption for the original purchase.